Painting a Room: How to Calculate Exactly How Much Paint to Buy

 Rather not do the maths?
 Use the Paint Calculator to get a precise estimate for your room in about 30 seconds.

-The Just-In-Case Buffer
+The -In-Case Buffer

 Quick Summary